smoeding/puppet-debconf/README.md

 #### Type: `debconf`

-Ensures presence or absence of a debconf database enty on Debian based systems.
+Ensures presence or absence of a debconf database entry on Debian based systems.

 **Parameters for the `debconf` type:**